LaupWing/frontend-application/README.md

 ### What i have done when i had more time for this project

 ⋅⋅* Add messages for the social worker.
-Giving advice by certain amount of risk for potential actions which helps the social workers
+Giving advice by certain amount of risk for potential actions which helps the social workers.

 ⋅⋅* Made a routing within the input form.
 The input form is now just static over all tabs.